 There are two main types of wastewater treatment: primary and secondary.
 Primary treatment is a fairly basic process that is used to remove suspended solid waste and reduce its biochemical oxygen demand in order to increase dissolved oxygen in the water.
-It’s estimated that primary treatment only reduces biochemical oxygen demand by about 30% and suspended solids by up to 60%.
-Therefore, the water needs to be treated again in order to remove additional contaminants.
+Primary is the use of screens and trash rakes to remove larger items.
+It’s also the grit removal system.

 What Are Biological Aerobic Treatments?

 The most popular aerobic treatment is the activated sludge process.
 At the start of the activated sludge process, wastewater moves into an aeration tank that is pumped full of oxygen.
 Aerating the wastewater increases microbial growth, which speeds up the decomposition of the organic matter that is still in the water.
 Then, this wastewater is transferred into a secondary clarifier, which is also known as a secondary settler or settling tank.

 Another popular aerobic treatment is the trickling filter process.
-During the trickling filter process, wastewater flows over a bed of rocks, gravel, ceramic, peat moss, or plastic.
+During the trickling filter process, wastewater flows over a bed of rocks, gravel, ceramic, peat moss, coconut fibers, or plastic.
 As the wastewater flows, the microorganisms in the water quickly start to attach to the bed.
 A layer of microbial film will soon start to grow over the bed.
 Over time, the aerobic microorganisms found in this layer of microbial film will start to break down the organic matter found in the water.
 If needed, oxygen can be infused or splashed into the wastewater to maintain aerobic conditions.

-The trickling filter process can rapidly reduce high concentrations of organic matter in the water, however there are disadvantages to this method as well.
+The trickling filter process can rapidly reduce high concentrations of organic matter in the water, however, there are disadvantages to this method as well.
 A trained professional will need to watch over this process from the start to finish, so this may not be the best choice for facilities with limited resources.
 Clogs are also fairly common, so the trained professional will need to know how to identify and fix this issue.

 Some facilities use aerated lagoons as opposed to the activated sludge process.
 With this method, the wastewater sits in a treatment pond, where it is mechanically aerated.
 Pumping oxygen into the pond will increase microbial growth and speed up the decomposition of organic matter.
 However, unlike the activated sludge process, the water is not moved into another tank after it has been aerated.
 Instead, the separation of the sludge and the clean water happens within the treatment pond.